srlabs/phink/book/src/CAMPAIGN.md

 phink fuzz
 ```

 This command runs your fuzzing tests based on the configuration set in your `phink.toml` file.
+A user interface should
+appear.

 ## Analyzing Results